 However, the main rule is to choose a specific style guide and stay consistent with it throughout the whole text.
 You can choose from Chicago style, MLA style, APA style, or AP style, to name a few, and consult with them whenever you’re in doubt.

-You should also consider downloading our Langster app and start learning English with stories!
+You should also consider downloading our Langster app and learn English with stories!
 This way, you’ll get even more examples of using numbers in daily contexts and pick up proper phrasing.
 Good luck!